aws-samples/mask-rcnn-tensorflow/CODEBASE.md

 Both of these are implemented here: https://github.com/samikama/tensorflow/commits/GenerateProposalsOp

+You can also find the git patch `CustomOp.patch` under our [release](https://github.com/aws-samples/mask-rcnn-tensorflow/releases) that can be applied to TF1.14.

 These ops is being upstreamed to TF (with some minor differences) and we will move this codebase to the native TF ops once we are able.

 - ROIAlign PR - https://github.com/tensorflow/tensorflow/pull/28746